Travel Expenses in Japan

 One of the quickest and cheapest ways to get around Japan is on one of the country's many trains.
 If you're going to be in Japan for more than a few days, you should look into getting a Japan Rail Pass.
 Depending on the type of pass, you can travel within a specific region or across the country for a predetermined number of days.
 Japanese cuisine is known for its extraordinary flavor combinations.
 A lot of Japanese restaurants in Japan are very different from those in the West.
 Japan has its own unique take on sushi.
 You can count on less complicated sushi dishes that put an emphasis on high-quality ingredients rather than fancy preparations.
 Try new things when eating Japanese food; you might be pleasantly surprised by how much you enjoy them.Fried seafood or vegetables in a light batter are the hallmark of the Japanese cooking technique known as tempura, which is traditionally served with rice and a soy-based dipping sauce.
 Because of its rising profile in the West, you can expect to see it on menus in many countries.

 Raw meat is sliced very thinly and served with a sauce for dipping in a Japanese dish called sashimi.
-Although it is most commonly associated with sushi and is typically made with seafood, this is not always the case.
+There's a common misconception that because it's associated with sushi it must be made of seafood.

 Gyoza: (recipe)These steamed or fried dumplings are a Japanese take on the Chinese classic.
 Easily found in any major city in the United States, you can order them as a starter for your dinner at any number of Japanese restaurants.